PP-Module for LiFi Access Systems

 Tests

-The evaluator will demonstrate the ability to successfully establish a RADIUS over TLS connection with a RADIUS server.
+The evaluator shall demonstrate the ability to successfully establish a RADIUS over TLS connection with a RADIUS server.
 This test will be performed with X.509v3 certificates if selected and performed with pre-shared keys if selected.

 FCS_RADSEC_EXT.2 RadSec using Pre-Shared Keys